10 best photography spots for photography in Athens and Watkinsville GA

 Contact Heather at 706-338-4414 for pictures of your family in any of these places!

-As a professional photographer, what I look for in a location for the best pictures is not only a pretty spot, but also the best light.
+As a professional family photographer in Athens GA, what I look for in a location for the best pictures is not only a pretty spot, but also the best light.
 I have a few spots that I think make the top 10 for prettiest locations and gorgeous lighting for your family photos, kid, child, dance, or fairytale portraits.

 1. The UGA Botanical Garden - 2450 S Milledge Ave, Athens, GA 30606

 The garden is a 313-acre preserve set aside by UGA in 1968 for the study and enjoyment of plants and nature.
 The Athens Botanical Gardens are where I think I shoot about 85% of all my sessions (even the fairies!).
 The locations are all different there.
 From huge rocks and benches to sit on, to stone walls and gates to lean on, to green grass lawns or tall grass fields to lounge in, the gardens pretty much have it all.
 Pathways to walk, creeks to stick your toes in, both wild and manicured areas.
 It's so versatile.
 In the more managed sections there are flowers depending on the seasons, brick pathways and gazebos for shade.
 The wilder places have dirt paths through tall trees, but watch out for fire ants.
+I even go to the botanical gardens when I want to take my nature photos.
 This is a great place to come even if you're not taking pictures.
-You might find me here birdwatching on my days 'off'.
+You might find me here volunteering in the children's garden or birdwatching on my days without my camera.
 I also buy all my personal garden plants there at the Plantapalooza plant sale, and definitely don't miss Insectival and the sunflower concerts in the summers.

 2. The UGA Founder's Garden - 325 S. Lumpkin St.Athens GA 30602

 A living memorial to America's first Garden Club, founded in Athens in 1891, the Founder's Garden is a tiny gem in the middle of UGA.
 It's little, but divided into 5 sections.
 The central area is a walled-in area with old bricks and iron benches, then the other 4 quadrants are lush lawns and flagstone pathways ending in arbors.
-My absolute favorite thing about it is the iron gates.
+The UGA Founder's Garden is my absolute favorite place for family photos.
+My favorite thing about it is the iron gates.
 The lighting here is nothing short of magical every time I use it.
-It's a bit of a pain to get to with no parking, but worth the walk.
+It's a bit of a pain to get to with no parking, but worth the walk, about 10 minutes from the famous UGA arches.
 The founder's garden also has HUGE azalea shrubs and rose vines that bloom in the spring.

 3. Ashford Manor - 5 Harden Hill Rd, Watkinsville, GA 30677

-The property dates back to a purchase in the mid 1800's. the original house is no longer standing, but the current house built in 1895 now serves as a bed and breakfast.
+The property dates back to a purchase in the mid 1800's.
+The original house is no longer standing, but the current house built in 1895 served as a bed and breakfast until 2019.
 Permission from the owners is required to be on the property.
 If you're looking for natural beauty without walking much, this place is the winner.
 Azaleas and roses, canopies and a pool, a bamboo grove with cedar logs to sit on, stone walls and rock fountains, wrought iron benches and climbing vines.. the list goes on and on.
-Because of the water the mosquitoes are rough in the hot summer months, but it's utterly gorgeous anyway.
+Because of the water the mosquitoes are really rough in the hot summer months, but it's utterly gorgeous anyway.

 4. UGA North Campus -